Flying with Air New Zealand earns you Status Points which will enable you to discover a world of benefits and privileges.

-The great thing about Status Points is that you'll earn them on Air New Zealand Flights1 and many Star Alliance partner flights.
-So even if you're flying on a Smart Saver or grabaseat fare, you can get that little bit closer to the next tier.
+The great thing about Status Points is that you'll earn them on Air New Zealand flights1 and many Star Alliance and other partner flights.
+So even if you're flying on our cheapest Smart Saver or grabaseat™ fare, you’ll still be getting closer to the next tier.

-to Retain Tier Status
+Status Points required to achieve each Tier Status

 1. Air New Zealand flight means a flight ticketed and operated by Air New Zealand or a trans-Tasman flight with an Air New Zealand flight number (eg NZ7000) that is operated by Virgin Australia.
 Flights booked in conjunction with Airpoints reward classes (X,I), and travel industry classes (N,R) and free tickets, prize competition tickets and tickets purchased using Airpoints Dollars and Fly Buys points are not eligible to earn Status Points or credit towards tier status.

 2. Status Points must be earned in a 12 month period to achieve tier status.
 However, once you achieve a tier status, you only require 90% of those Status Points to retain that status the following year.

 See the Airpoints Terms and Conditions for full programme details.